 Men are spoiled for choice with regards to what to do with their facial hair.
-At least, those that are able to grow facial hair in the first place (sorry to anyone unable to sprout anything convincing).
-Some men choose to let their beard grow out and simply giving it a bit of routine maintenance, others will invest solely in a beard trimmer to keep their beard at a regular length and others will get rid of any facial hairs as soon as they appear using a safety razor or a disposable razor.
+At least, those that can grow facial hair in the first place (sorry to anyone unable to sprout anything convincing).
+Some men choose to let their beard grow out and simply give it a bit of routine maintenance, while others will invest solely in a beard trimmer to keep their beard at a regular length, and then there’s those men who will get rid of any facial hairs as soon as they appear using a safety razor or a disposable razor.

 The ubiquitous safety razor hasn’t always been commonplace in the bathrooms of men worldwide, as straight razors were, for a long time, the shaving tool of choice.
 It wasn’t until King Camp Gillette came along in the late 1870s with an evolution of the readily available safety razor design, using a stamped blade made from carbon steel.

-While the initial purchase of a blade and handle incurred a loss for Gillette, it was the higher margin on replacement blades that ultimately led to Gillette being consigned to history books forever, and to it becoming one of the most recognised names in shaving today.
+While the initial purchase of a blade and handle incurred a loss for Gillette, they made their money back with the replacement blades they sold, and that ultimately led to Gillette being consigned to history books forever, and to it becoming one of the most recognised names in shaving today.

 What is the difference between a single edge and a double edge blade?

 Double edge razors are far more common than single edge razors.
-Double edge blades literally allow you to use both sides of the blade during shaving and will be angled by the head of the razor to assist with achieving the best possible shave and to avoid cutting yourself.
+Double edge blades allow you to use both sides of the blade during shaving and will be angled by the razor's head to assist with achieving the best possible shave and avoid cutting yourself.

 Is a safety razor better than a cartridge razor?

 The answer to this will ultimately come down to preference, but in theory, a safety razor will provide a more comfortable shave than a cartridge-based razor.
-This is because a safety razor will cut the facial hair at the surface of the skin and requires fewer strokes over the same area.
+This is because a safety razor will cut the facial hair at the skin’s surface and require fewer strokes over the same area.
 This means you're less likely to suffer from razor bumps and skin irritation.

 - Best Men’s Moisturisers To Keep You Younger For Longer